 Your insurance company may be willing to help you with these areas because the better protected you are, the lower your chances of having a breach that could lead to a claim.
 Do you want to mitigate cyber risks effectively?
 Then the answer to who needs cyber liability insurance is you!

-How to Choose a Cyber Insurance Policy for Who Needs Cyber Liability Insurance
+Who Needs Cyber Liability Insurance?
+How to Choose a Cyber Insurance Policy

 Now that you know who needs cyber liability insurance, you need to know what to look for when choosing a cyber insurance policy.
-Afterall, you need this policy protect what you’ve worked so hard to develop.
+After all, you need this policy to protect what you’ve worked so hard to develop.
 These are some steps you should take:

 - Determine The Type of Cyber Insurance Coverage You Need: Just like most types of insurance, there is no one-size-fits-all policy coverage for cyber insurance.
 For instance, if your business circulates content, you may require media liability insurance.

 If you work in the healthcare sector, you may need greater privacy coverage than any other type of business.
 If you are in the technology industry, you may also need cyber coverage that guards you against data loss caused by third-party cloud or software providers.